Introduction to spirituology

-The subject of this discourse is spirituology as described in the books 'Geestkunde' (Spirituology, 2010) and 'De Levensweg' (The path of life, Introduction to spirituology, 1991) by Freek van Leeuwen.
+The subject of this treatise is spirituology as described in the books 'Geestkunde' (Spirituology, 2010) and 'De Levensweg' (The path of life, Introduction to spirituology, 1991) by Freek van Leeuwen.

-At first glance, it seems that spirituology is something which is not something that belongs to this world, but in the course of this discourse it will become clear that, in fact, with spirituology we occupy ourselves with the great questions of life:
+At first glance, spirituology seems to be something that is not of this world, but in the course of this discourse it will become apparent that, in fact, with spirituology we occupy ourselves with the great questions of life:

 - who am I,

 - how do I give meaning to this temporary existence?

 This makes spirituology really part of something that can be experienced; albeit that it is an inner, spiritual reality; it is the reality of yourself as being a spirit in your own inner world: the conscious, powerful force of life, which now allows the meaning of these words, from this page onwards, to penetrate itself.